Sunday, June 12, 1988.

 Trust Russell to serve up an hallucinatory tale spiced with wickedly written dialogue and convention-mocking imagery.
 On this round, though, don't trust him to end it with any élan.

-Despite a deliciously reptilian performance from actress Donohoe (last seen opposite Oliver Reed in 1986’s Castaway) the inventive Russell comes a cropper, unsure at the end whether he is supposed to be funny, profound or shockin
+Despite a deliciously reptilian performance from actress Donohoe (last seen opposite Oliver Reed in 1986’s Castaway) the inventive Russell comes a cropper, unsure at the end whether he is supposed to be funny, profound or shocking.

 The above is a restored version of a Province review by Michael Walsh originally published in 1988.
 For additional information on this archived material, please visit my FAQ.